 Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the AWS cloud.
 It’s designed to handle complex, high-performance analytics tasks, making it a valuable tool for organizations dealing with large datasets.
 However, like any powerful tool, it requires proper tuning and optimization to deliver the best performance and cost-efficiency.

-There are 500+ SKUs (example SKU for Compute Instance) across 7 Resources for AWS Redshift.
+There are 500+ SKUs (for example SKU for Compute Instance) across 7 Resources for AWS Redshift.
 It is a complex service and in this article, we’ll explore the various strategies and techniques to optimize Amazon Redshift for your specific workloads.
 Whether you’re experiencing slow query performance, looking to reduce costs, or planning to scale your data warehouse, these optimization tips will help you get the most out of your Redshift cluster.

 Introduction to Amazon Redshift